7thSigil/css-color-parser-rs/README.md

 Easy-to-use Rust parser for CSS3 color strings.
+Lightweight (Doesn't have any dependencies besides std lib).
 Handles all errors to avoid panic!s.

 Not 100% spec compliant in the name of convenience (see examples below):